derrynknife/SurPyval/docs/Parametric SurPyval Modelling.rst

 into the transformation function needed to do the linearisation of the CDF.
 The defaults are a simple linear scale for both the x and y axis and it shows that the confidence bounds have worked nicely.

+You can also see that the confidence bound expands quite widely above approximately 1.2.
+This is due to the heavy truncation and censoring, if using complete data the confidence boudns do not diverge.
+This shows the importance of inference when working with truncated and censored data, the uncertainty can be quite wide!

 .. warning::
     Due to the implementation of confidence bounds in surpyval it can result in numeric overflows which results in incredulous bounds.
 Please take caution when